Barbu Nemțeanu: Work

 Beyond its rejection by Zamfirescu, Nemțeanu's work was also given poor ratings by other critics of the period.
 Already in 1927, Eugen Lovinescu included him among the "troubadours" whose poetic matter was "perishable", "unacceptable in this day."
 Lovinescu finds that only the "chocolate-cow" lyrics showed an ability to meet modernist standards, but that they came too late in Nemțeanu's life.
 The same was noted by Felix Aderca, Lovinescu's colleague, who divided Nemțeanu's work into alive and dead "elements", noting that the classicist Dragomirescu had given undue weight to the latter.
 At his worst, Aderca notes, Nemțeanu had embodied "the mediocrity of his age", "whatever was inevitable in the poetry of Carol Scrob".
 His Goethe translations were panned by the Germanist Ion Gherghel, who noted that they sacrificed meter and added imagery to the original text: "One can tell that Benjamin Deutsch, disguised as Barbu Nemțeanu, is in over his head, his meager powers of no use here".

 However, Nemțeanu has also gathered favorable notice, in particular for his "poems in pencil, capturing the pathos of everyday life and of the tiny bourgeois provinces".
 In 1919, publicist Constantin V. Gerota confessed: "I had rarely seen such sincerity and so little gravitas, such little affectation [as in Nemțeanu's poems].
 Nemțeanu was a jester in his poetry.
 He did not spend hour upon hour with his hand to his temple, only to produce the same as what others have said before him."
 A "delicate, affable, intimate poet", he "had no great concept of life", but rather focused on "sentimental attitudes".
 Contrarily, Albert Honigman, the reviewer at Universul Literar, saw Nemțeanu as a Romanian Heine, who, beyond a "note of sentiment" and a "delicacy of expression", poured conscious thought into his poetry.
-Dragomirescu suggests the same, also noting that, had he lived to produce more works, Nemțeanu could have entered a "realm of the great poetry."
+Dragomirescu and Piru suggests the same, with the former noting that, had he lived to produce more works, Nemțeanu could have entered a "realm of the great poetry."
+Piru argues that Nemțeanu's small, sentimental poems are entirely based on, and worthy of, Heine.
+This, the scholar notes, includes his experiment in parody, such as in a poem mocking the serialized romance novel—written from the perspective of a ghost visiting his treacherous lover: